-It’s a far cry from his first foray into the logistics game, working out of a bedroom at his parent’s house and armed with just a phone, fax machine, Amstrad computer and van.
+John has known much tougher times.
+He started from his business working out of a bedroom at his parent’s house – armed with just a phone, fax machine, Amstrad computer, and van.

 “I was only 20 and it was difficult for people to take me seriously so it was pretty tough.